jsklimavicz/wormstats/README.md

 Images of each dose-response curve, the curve credible interval, the actual live/dead data, and the bayesian credible intervals for the actual data are produced.

-## Advanced Description

-Because the numerical optimization of many dose-response curves is somewhat computationally expensive, the program saves fitted curve parameters by pickling.

 ## User-Specified Values

 The program accepts user-specified values in the file ``analysis_config.txt``.
 The allowed variables are broken down into groups roughly as follows.